InnerSourceCommons/managing-innersource-projects/measuring/metrics.md

 model, financial system and so on.

-The following is a list of usual studies of interest in organizations applying inner source methodologies.
-This list is not intended to be an exhaustive one, but examples of how to approach and measure specific issues related to the usual goals in the inner source world.
-Part of these analysis are experiences coming from the open source world that could be useful when talking about inner source communities.
+The following is a list of usual studies of interest in organizations applying InnerSource methodologies.
+This list is not intended to be an exhaustive one, but examples of how to approach and measure specific issues related to the usual goals in the InnerSource world.
+Part of these analysis are experiences coming from the open source world that could be useful when talking about InnerSource communities.
 These are communities and engaging new developers, retaining those, code review processes and others are common goals.